Rohan-Sam/Sentiment_Analysis/README.md

 ## Feature Extraction

-Once the data is preprocessed, we need to extract features from the text that can be used to train a machine learning model.
+Once the data is preprocessed, extract features from the text that can be used to train a machine learning model.
 The following feature extraction methods are commonly used in sentiment analysis:

 1. **Bag of Words (BoW):** Represent each review as a vector of word counts, where each element of the vector represents the frequency of a specific word in the review.
 2. **Term Frequency-Inverse Document Frequency (TF-IDF):** Similar to BoW, but also takes into account the frequency of each word across all reviews in the dataset to reduce the impact of common words.